PowerLoom/docs/docs/Protocol/Specifications/state-v2.md

 * [Method to directly accept submissions from allowed snapshotters](/docs/Protocol/Specifications/state-v1.md#function-submitsnapshotstring-memory-snapshotcid-uint256-epochid-string-memory-projectid-request-calldata-request-bytes-calldata-signature-public)
 * Snapshot submissions as content identifiers(CIDs) per epoch
 * Occurrence count of their submissions
 * Mapping between allowed snapshotter identities and the CIDs they submitted
+* Time slot allotted to snapshotter identities: `timeSlotPreference(uint256)`
+* Indication of whether a snapshot was received against a slot ID within an epoch ID: `snapshotsReceivedSlot`

 #### Inherited, continued features